logphile/parentzeroblog/content/posts/navigating-the-void-how-to-manage-an-unresponsive-/index.md

   - Phil
 ---

-# Navigating the Void: How to Manage an Unresponsive Co-Parent and Protect Your Peace

 Co-parenting can be a challenging journey, especially when one parent practices "ghosting"—disappearing without explanation or warning.
 This article delves into the emotional turmoil of dealing with an unresponsive co-parent and offers practical strategies to help you maintain your peace and ensure your child's well-being.